Skip to content

 overriding bool

-indicator to override existing to path if there is clashes, defaults to False
+indicator to override existing to-path if there are clashes

 False